murkl/arch-os/docs/DOCS.md

 ### Rescue & Recovery

-If you need to rescue your Arch OS in case of a crash, **boot from an Arch ISO device** and start the included recovery mode:
+If you need to rescue your Instarcher in case of a crash, **boot from an Arch ISO device** and start the included recovery mode:

 ```
 curl -Ls bit.ly/arch-os > installer.sh